mashd3v/nodejs_queues/README.md

-# Basic socket in NodeJS
+# Queues application with sockets

 Remember install all the node_modules: